alextanhongpin/database-design/counter_cache.md

 - materialized views
 - computed values (in postgres, there’s only generated values now)

+# Why store counters in db?
+Allow us to query them with conditions on counters (e.g. select all questions and order them in descending order of comment, show questions and their comments count, etc)

 ## Implementing Rail's counter cache using trigger

 ```sql